 and The Rocky Mountain Christian

-When they're finished in a few months they'll be broadcast on about 2,000 radio stations around the world.
+When they're finished in a few months they'll be broadcast on over 1600 radio stations in 30 nations.

 The Giant Killer is now available, and on that page you can hear my voice in the Behind the Scenes Recordings at 19 seconds and 1:23.